ogrisel/text-mining-class/README.md

     exercises/tmclass_exercises/tests/test_text_manipulation.py

 The first exercises is to implement the function named `code_points` in `text_manipulation.py`.

 Read the instructions in the file and run the first test for this function:

     pytest -vv -k test_code_points exercises

+Alternatively you can use `vscode` to launch the tests.
+Here are some useful commands to try in the launch palette `Shift-Ctrl-P`:

+- `>Python: Discover Unit Tests`
+- `>Python: Run Current Unit Test File`
+- `>Python: Run Unit Test Method...`
+- `>Python: Debug Unit Test Method...`  (set a break point in the code first)

+You can also use `Ctrl-j` to toggle the output view panel.

+Notice that the test is marked `xfail`.
+To actually see the error message, remove the `@pytest.mark.xfail` for the first test in `text_manipulation.py` and try again.

+Then implement the `code_points` function in `text_manipulation.py` and launch the first test again and iterate until it passes

 Once done, move to the next test.
 You can run all the tests of given group of exercises as follows: